 Sometimes, after years of use and deterioration, a denture will reach the point where it no longer functions or looks acceptable.
 Common signs that this has happened include tooth wear or dental base wear and staining from plaque build-up.

 When you invest in implant-supported dentures, the investment will last a lot longer than conventional dental prosthetics.
-The most critical factor determining how long your implants will work is keeping up on oral hygiene and checking for signs of jawbone deterioration early so it can be addressed before it becomes an issue.
-Since it is attached to the jawbones, you must keep it healthy through proper nutrition and care.
-When properly cared for, it would last 10-20 years or longer.
+The most critical factor determining how long your implants will work is keeping up with oral hygiene and checking for signs of jawbone deterioration early so it can be addressed before it becomes an issue.
+Since it is attached to the jawbones, you must keep them healthy through proper nutrition and care.
+When properly cared for, it will last 10-20 years or longer.

 Temporary dentures are considered transitional appliances.
 These are an excellent option for people who need to get their teeth fixed as quickly as possible.
 They’re temporary, so you can wear them after tooth removal while your permanent set is being made in the dental laboratory.
 Immediate dentures have an adhesive that keeps them firmly attached to your gum tissue, ensuring they’ll stay put during eating and speaking time.
 The downside is that it’s not exactly comfortable since it’s not custom-made for your mouth.

 Sometimes, these appliances need to be replaced even before six months have passed because they do not align properly with your gums and jaw.
 It can result in sores and discomfort, which is why you must find a dentist who understands how sensitive teeth are after extraction.

 Common Signs I Need to Replace My Dentures.